 Is LiveGood Another MLM Scam?
 Here's What I Found

-People keep asking me "is LiveGood MLM a scam?" so I did some real digging.
+People keep asking me, "Is LiveGood MLM a scam?" so I did some real digging.
 What I found was pretty shocking - regulatory warnings, an F rating from BBB, and founders with a history of dissolved MLM companies.

 So I've been getting a lot of questions about LiveGood MLM lately.
-People keep asking me "is LiveGood a scam?" and honestly, I wasn't sure what to think at first.
-The company seems pretty popular and their products look decent, but there's been so much talk online about it being a pyramid scheme.
+People keep asking me, "Is LiveGood a scam?" and honestly, I wasn't sure what to think at first.
+The company seems pretty popular, and their products look decent, but there's been so much talk online about it being a pyramid scheme.

 I decided to dig deep and do some real research to find out the truth.
 What I discovered was pretty shocking, and I think you need to know about it before you consider joining or buying anything from them.